Is your cat ignoring you more than usual or acting oddly?

 1. Conduction Deafness

-This type of deafness can be caused from inflammation of the outer ear, presence of tumors or ruptured ear drums.
-Some medications also promote this problem in a cat’s hearing ability.
+Conduction deafness can be caused by inflammation of the outer ear, presence of tumors or ruptured ear drums.
+Some medications also promote this problem.

 2. Nerve Deafness